-The 1970s was a watershed decade for research on intimate partner violence (IPV).
-For the first time, scholars conducted methodologically rigorous research on the prevalence of and risk factors for IPV perpetration and advanced sweeping theoretical analyses of the phenomenon (Dobash & Dobash, 1979; Straus, Gelles, & Steinmetz, 1980).
-Since that time, dozens of additional risk factors have been identified, but the field lacks a broad, integrative framework for conceptualizing the key processes through which these diverse risk factors drive IPV perpetration.
-Rather than either adding new risk factors to the large and growing corpus or comprehensively reviewing the established risk factors, our goals in this chapter are (1) to advance a process-oriented meta-theory called I^{β} theory (Finkel, 2008) to understand the key mechanisms underlying IPV perpetration, and (2) to review the

-IPV literature to illustrate how this approach can serve as an organizational framework that develops a novel agenda for future research.
+The 1970s was a watershed decade for research in intimate partner violence (IPV).
+For the first time, scholars conducted methodologically rigorous research on the prevalence of and risk factors for IPV perpetration and advanced sweeping theoretical analyses of the phenomenon (Dobash & Dobash, 1979; Straus, Gelles, & Steinmetz, 1980), Since that time, dozens of additional risk factors have been identified, but the field lacks a broad, integrative framework for conceptualizing the key processes through which these diverse risk factors drive IPV perpetration.
+Rather than either adding new risk factors to the large and growing corpus or comprehensively reviewing the established risk factors, our goals in this chapter are (a) to advance a process-oriented metatheory called I Theory (Finkel, 2008) to understand the key mechanisms underlying IPV perpetration and (b) to review the IPV literature to illustrate how this approach can serve as an organizational framework that develops a novel agenda for future research.
 We begin by discussing IPV incidence rates and reviewing extant theoretical approaches.